Wheeling University placed on probation by Higher Learning Commission

 The HLC says that “in most cases, other colleges and universities will continue to accept the institution’s credits in transfer or for admission to a higher degree program.
 All colleges and universities define their own transfer and admission policies.
 Students interested in pursuing a higher degree or transferring should contact the college or university they plan to attend so that they are knowledgeable about the admission and transfer policies for that college or university.”

-In a letter to Wheeling University President, Ginny R. Favede, Barbara Gellman-Danley, President of the HLC, explained its reasons for placing the school on probation:
+In a letter to Wheeling University President, Ginny R. Favede, Barbara Gellman-Danley, President of the HLC, explained the HLC’s reasons for placing the school on probation:

 “Summary of the Action: The Institution has been placed on Probation because it is out of